Look inside:

 Author: James Ball

-James has worked as a history teacher, head of history and head of humanities in schools in the West Midlands for nearly 20 years.
-For much of that time, he has authored textbooks alongside his teaching career – including co-authoring OUP’s Edexcel Medicine in Britain student book.
-He now lives in Copenhagen and writes full-time, authoring textbooks, creating resources and penning educational articles and blogs for numerous publishers, EdTech companies and charities.
+James has worked as a history teacher, head of history, and head of humanities in schools across the West Midlands for nearly 20 years.
+During that time, he’s also been busy authoring textbooks alongside his teaching career — including co-authoring OUP’s Edexcel Medicine in Britain student book.
+Over the years, his passion for writing has grown, and now he lives in Copenhagen where he writes full-time.
+These days, he spends his time authoring textbooks, developing classroom resources, and writing educational articles and blogs for a wide range of publishers, EdTech companies, and charities.

 Customer Reviews